adigioacchino/RBMsForAptamers/README.md

 In particular:
 - files `s100_Nth.fasta` (where `N` is 5, 6, 7 or 8) are standard fasta files, and the descriptor of each sequence is of the form `seqX-Y`, where `X` is an increasing label, and `Y` is the number of times `seqX` has been obtained (number of counts of `seqX`).
 - file `Aptamer_Exp_Results.csv` contains the sequences tested experimentally, with all the experimental results for each sequence.
-- file `round_8_nn.csv` contains individual loop sequences, counts, and hamming distances for every sequence from 's100_8th.fasta'
-- file `fake_sequences.csv` contains 100,000 randomly generated sequences not seen in 's100_8th.fasta'

 ### Please note: **Raytune DOES NOT support relative paths to data files.
-To enable ray tune optimization, Line 207 of `MLmodels.py' (in DNN_Models directory)must be changed to the absolute path to the data folder.**
+To enable ray tune optimization (for DNN models only), Line 207 and Line 208 of `MLmodels.py' (in DNN_Models directory) must be changed to the absolute paths to the data folder and DNN_helper_files folder.**

 ## Dependencies: